Skip to main content

 Palm Coast, Florida · FDIC Cert #58692

-Intracoastal Bank is an FDIC-insured bank (Certificate #58692) with $542M in total assets and $490M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Intracoastal Bank, an FDIC-insured bank (Certificate #58692) with $542M in total assets and $490M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Palm Coast, Florida, the bank maintains a Tier 1 capital ratio of 10.82% (Well-Capitalized) and a nonperforming loan ratio of 1.86%.
-BankHealthData assigns a composite Health Grade of B (68/100).
+BankHealthData assigns a composite Health Grade of B (68/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Intracoastal Bank (FDIC cert 58692) is a community bank — $542M in total assets, $490M in deposits, serving the Palm Coast, Florida area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.